 1. Refusing Medical Care

-Some people want to “tough it out” after a truck or motorcycle collision in North Carolina.
+Some people want to “tough it out” after a truck accident or motorcycle accident in North Carolina.
 They won’t visit the emergency room, refuse to visit their family doctors, skip medical appointments, or don’t follow prescribed treatments.
 Bad move.
 If you don’t show your commitment to taking proper care of your injuries, the insurance company lawyers will argue that you weren’t badly hurt in the first place—or that you’re just looking for a handout.

 2. Not Documenting the Accident